khaledyassen/Simple-Website/README.md

-# animals website
+# Simple Web Application
-This is a Web application.
+This is a Web application for online animal trading.

 # Language